 Benefits of Porthole Containers

-This type of container for the transport of temperature-sensitive goods benefits companies in a few ways.
+This type of container for the transport of temperature-sensitive goods benefits companies in a few ways:

-Primarily, porthole containers can generally transport a much larger volume of goods.
+- Greater cargo capacity: Porthole containers can generally transport a much larger volume of goods.
 This is due to no interior space used up by an integrated cooling device.
 Consequently, shippers who make constant deliveries of large amounts of goods may find it beneficial to primarily use porthole reefers.

-Lastly, converting porthole containers into standalone containers once decommissioned for temperature-controlled shipping is a bonus.
+- Repurposing potential: Converting porthole containers into standalone containers once decommissioned for temperature-controlled shipping is a bonus.

 Drawbacks of Using Porthole Containers

-The biggest drawback with porthole containers is that companies have to trust that the ships, trains, and other transportation methods will take all of the proper steps to keep the porthole container at the right temperature.
+- Reliance on external monitoring: The biggest drawback with porthole containers is that companies have to trust that the ships, trains, and other transportation methods will take all of the proper steps to keep the porthole container at the right temperature.
 This often includes monitoring the temperature through an external device.
 Real-time monitoring is much harder to perform in almost all regards in comparison to integrated reefers, especially during long hauls.

-Over time, porthole containers are subject to a lot of handling, positioning, and bumping around.
+- Increased wear and tear: Over time, porthole containers are subject to a lot of handling, positioning, and bumping around.
 A majority of this happens when positioning the container over a new cooling source.
 The process, while not intrusive, adds more wear and tear over time in comparison to integrated containers.
 This means that, by default, porthole containers are susceptible to more damage in general.

 What Are Integrated Reefers?